 The Department of Nursing offers a Bachelor of Science in Nursing degree.
-This type of program is often called a 2 + 2program because applicants must complete 59 semester hours of lower division coursework which includes general education and prerequisites prior to enrollment in the nursing curriculum.
+This type of program is often called a 2 + 2 program because applicants must complete 59 semester hours of lower division coursework which includes general education and prerequisites prior to enrollment in the nursing curriculum.
 These 59 semester hours include general education requirements and other required courses specific to the BSN degree.
 A grade of C or better must be achieved in all of the courses making up these 59 hours.
 The student must also maintain an overall 3.0 grade point average or better on a 4 point scale for this same list of courses making up the 59 hours.
 The student must also demonstrate strong academic performance in the core science courses as shown by maintaining a 2.6 grade point average or better on a 4 point scale.
 The science courses considered core are human anatomy, physiology, and microbiology.
-The qualified student must then apply and be accepted by the Department of Nursing in order to enroll in nursing courses except NURS 201 and NURS 211.
+The qualified student must then apply and be accepted by the Department of Nursing in order to enroll in nursing courses except NURS 201, NURS 211, and NURS 212.
+If more students apply for admission into the nursing program than space allows, admission will be based on rank order using cumulative grade point average.
+If the cumulative grade point averages and positive references of the students applying for admission are equal, then the student with the earliest initial enrollment in the first nursing course will be given priority.